oniony/TMSU/README.md

   * Added support for tag values, e.g. 'tmsu tag song.mp3 country=uk' and the
     querying of files based upon these values, e.g. 'year > 2000'.
-  * 'tags' and 'values' commands now tabulate output, by default, when run from terminal.
+  * 'tags' and 'values' subcommands now tabulate output, by default, when run from terminal.
   * Added ability to configure which fingerprint algorithm to use.
   * Implied tags now calculated on-the-fly when the database is queried.
 This results in a (potentially) smaller database and ability to have updates to the implied tags affect previously tagged files.
-  * Added --explicit option to 'files' and 'tags' commands to show only explicit tags (omitting any implied tags).
+  * Added --explicit option to 'files' and 'tags' subcommands to show only explicit tags (omitting any implied tags).
-  * Added --path option to 'files' command to retrieve just those files matching or under the path specified.
+  * Added --path option to 'files' subcommand to retrieve just those files matching or under the path specified.
-  * Added --untagged option to 'files' command which, when combined with --path, will also include untagged files from the filesystem at the specified path.
+  * Added --untagged option to 'files' subcommand which, when combined with --path, will also include untagged files from the filesystem at the specified path.
-  * Removed the --recursive option from the 'files' command which was flawed: use 'tmsu files query | xargs find' instead.
+  * Removed the --recursive option from the 'files' subcommand which was flawed: use 'tmsu files query | xargs find' instead.
   * Added ability to configure whether new tags and values are automatically created or not or a per-database basis.
-  * Added --unmodified option to 'repair' command to force the recalculation of fingerprints of unmodified files.
+  * Added --unmodified option to 'repair' subcommand to force the recalculation of fingerprints of unmodified files.
-  * Renamed --force option of 'repair' command to --remove.
+  * Renamed --force option of 'repair' subcommand to --remove.
   * Added support for textual comparison operators: 'eq', 'ne', 'lt', 'gt', 'le' and 'ge', which do not need escaping unlike '<', '>', &c.
   * Improved Zsh completion with respect to tag values.